zigbee-alliance/distributed-compliance-ledger/docs/upgrading-ubuntu-on-running-nodes.md

     ```

 6. **Upgrade to 24.04**.
 To upgrade to next `24.04` release, please repeat above steps, you can skip `4.5` step.
 7. **Post upgrade**.
-Remove opened port in step 4.5 from your Network settings of your instance.
+Remove firewall rule added in step 4.4 from your Network settings of your instance.